 It is never something that we expect to happen, but from time to time there may be a need to call in the professionals to get rid of casual intruders.
-Casual intruders are unwanted creatures that for any one of a number of reasons infests your living space.
+Casual intruders are unwanted creatures that for any one of a number of reasons infest your living space.
 Getting rid of the infestation can be tricky, and you can only be 100 per cent sure that you have entirely removed the problem, by using professionally trained personnel.
-Here are some of the most common Pests that can infest your home.
+Here are some of the most common pests that can infest your home.

 This type of intruder can infest your property at any time of the year and is particularly attracted to damp conditions.
 The woodlouse is a slow-moving insect and will find it difficult to survive in warm conditions.

 The female woodlouse can carry up to 150 eggs in her pouch, so a problem can quickly escalate into a crisis.
 Entry points into your home include air vents, gaps under a door, or in damp firewood.

 The silverfish is a casual intruder, which is common in lots of households and can cause significant concern, even though they don’t have pest status.
 They enjoy damp conditions, and groups will tend to scatter when a light is switched on.
 The female can lay around 100 eggs over a three month period, and the young can take a full year to arrive at full size.

 Their preferred food is bookbinding pastes, books and powdered foodstuffs.
 They are found mostly around skirting boards, cracked bathroom tiles and door frames.

 The body of a centipede is flat, with a lot of segments that have legs attached.
 This insect can grow up to 60mm and is generally brown.
 It has antennae and sensors at the rear.
 The female centipede can lay up to 40 eggs and tend them until they are hatched.
 This animal is a meat eater and will digest mites and small insects.